Hands On with the iPhone 7 and 7 Plusby Joshua Ho on September 7, 2016 7:30 PM EST

 View All Comments

-Meteor2 - Thursday, September 8, 2016 - link"rather than maintaining the same industrial design that we saw with the iPhone 6s instead we’re looking at a new, more refined design."
+sagarsiddhpura - Thursday, September 8, 2016 - link"As you might expect from a phone like this, rather than maintaining the same industrial design that we saw with the iPhone 6s instead we’re looking at a new, more refined design."